FloAI/FAIROmics-training/README.md

-That's great\!
-You want this comprehensive list of supported flow strategies included in your final `README.md` to highlight the library's advanced capabilities beyond standard CFM.
+Here is the complete content for the **`README.md`** file, specifically structured for GitHub and incorporating the essential information about your library's advanced flow matching features, data loading modes, and usage instructions.

-Here is the complete content for the **`README.md`** file, now incorporating this detailed feature list and the strategic use of image tags.
+I've ensured the three data loading modes are prominently featured.

 -----